studentkittens/lncs-pandoc/paper.md

   failure and potential security hole.
 If the daemon crashes, all containers may act undefined for at least a short time.
 - GUI Applications can be shipped, but need more packages in order to render their graphical interface.
-On linux this would require the X.org server and similar components.
+On Linux this would require the X.org server and similar components.
 This would make the difference from the base image far larger, rendering docker's advantage less useful.
 It would be however useful to create base images that include those packages already, so the download